Have you been accused of theft? Before taking part in a police interview, it is crucial that you seek specialist legal advice.

 What is theft?

-The act of theft is one of three ‘dishonesty offences’ classified under UK law and relates to the dishonest taking of property belonging to another, with the sole purpose of permanently depriving the other person of said property.
+Under UK law, theft is one of three ‘dishonesty offences’.
+It relates to the dishonest taking of property belonging to another, with the sole purpose of permanently depriving the other person of that property.

 Theft can be from one person, from a shop – known as shoplifting – or an employer.
 Identity fraud is also classified as theft under UK law.